OffchainLabs/arbitrum-classic/docs/ArbOS_Formats.md

 **Subtype 6: heartbeat message** has no subtype-specific data.
 This message has no effect, except to notify ArbOS that the block number and timestamp in the enclosing L1 message has been reached.
 ArbOS merely notes the block number and timestamp, then discards the message.

-**Subtype 7: compressed signed tx** has subtype specific data of:

-- sequence number (RLP-encoded uint)
+**Subtype 7: signed compressed transaction** encodes a signed, compressed transaction.
+The subtype-specific data is defined by the compression format, which is documented elsewhere.

+**Subtype 8: BLS signed message batch** encodes a batch of transactions, which are signed using a BLS aggregate signature.
+The subtype-specific data is:

-- ArbGas price bid, in wei (RLP-encoded uint)
+- number of messages in batch (RLP-encoded uint)
-- ArbGas limit (RLP-encoded uint)
-- destination [compressed address]
-- callvalue [compressed amount]
-- calldata [bytes]
-- r [32 byte uint, big-endian]
-- s [32 byte uint, big-endian]
-- v low-order byte of signature v
+- BLS signature (2 uints)

-Here, the compressed address is one of three things:

-- an RLP encoding of a null value interpreted as the null address
-- an RLP-encoding of a value 1-19 bytes in length, which is interpreted as an index into the IndexedAddressTable
-- an RLP-encoding of a 20-byte value which is interpreted as an address

-Compressed amount is encoded in scientific notation as A\*10^B:

-- A is an RLP-encoded uint
-- If A > 0, include B as a byte, otherwise do nothing
+- for each message: compressed message data (in compressed format that is described elsewhere)

 ## Logs

-ArbOS emits two types of log items: transaction receipts and block summaries.
+ArbOS emits three types of log items: transaction receipts, block summaries, and outgoing message contents.

 ### Tx receipts

 ArbOS emits one log item for each transaction request it receives.
-A transaction request is an L2 message of subtype 0, 1, or 4, which might arrive in its own incoming message or might be part of a message batch or sequencer batch.
+A transaction request is an L2 message of subtype 0, 1, 4, or 7, which might arrive in its own incoming message or might be part of a batch.
 Regardless, each individual request will cause its own separate tx receipt to be emitted.

 ArbOS will make its best effort to emit a tx receipt for each transaction request received, regardless of whether the transaction succeeds or fails; but this will not be possible for certain kinds of erroneous requests.

 A tx receipt log item consists of:

 - 0 (uint)
-- incoming request info consisting of:
+- incoming request info, an 8-tuple consisting of:
   - 3 (uint)
   - L1 block number (uint)
+  - Arbitrum block number (uint)
   - L2 timestamp (uint)
   - address of sender (address represented as uint)
-  - requestID (uint). [described below]
+  - requestID (uint) [described below]
+  - a 2-tuple consisting of:
+    - size of L2 message (uint)
-  - L2 message for the request (byte array)
+    - contents of L2 message for the request (buffer)
+  - a 3-tuple consisting of:
+    - provenance info
+    - aggregator info
+    - whether message was artificially injected via sideload (boolean encoded as uint 0 or 1)
-- tx result info consisting of:
+- tx result info, a 3-tuple consisting of:
   - return code (uint) [described below]
-  - returndata (byte array)
+  - returndata (2-tuple of size (uint) and contents (buffer))
   - EVM logs [format described below]
-- ArbGas info consisting of:
+- ArbGas info, as 2-tuple consisting of:
   - ArbGas used (uint)
   - ArbGas price paid, in wei (uint)
-- cumulative info in L1 block consisting of:
+- cumulative info in Arbitrum block, a 3-tuple consisting of:
-  - ArbGas used in current L1 block including this tx (uint)
+  - ArbGas used in current Arbitrum block including this tx (uint)
-  - index of this tx within this L1 block (uint)
+  - index of this tx within this Arbitrum block (uint)
-  - number of EVM logs emitted in this L1 block before this tx (uint)
+  - number of EVM logs emitted in this Arbitrum block before this tx (uint)
+- fee information for the transaction, a 4-tuple consisting of:
+  - a 4-tuple of prices of:
+    - L2 transaction (uint)
+    - L1 calldata bytes (uint)
+    - L2 storage (uint)
+    - L2 computation (uint)
+  - a 4-tuple of units used of:
+    - L2 transaction (uint, will always be 1)
+    - L1 calldata bytes (uint)
+    - L2 storage (uint)
+    - L2 computation (uint)
+  - a 4-tuple of wei paid for: [might not equal product of units and price, e.g. if user has insufficient funds to pay, or no aggregator was reimbursed]
+    - L2 transaction (uint)
+    - L1 calldata bytes (uint)
+    - L2 storage (uint)
+    - L2 computation (uint)
+  - address of aggregator that was reimbursed (or zero if there wasn't one) (address encoded as uint)

 Possible return codes are:
 0: tx returned (success)
 1: tx reverted
 2: tx dropped due to L2 congestion
 3: insufficient funds to pay for ArbGas
-4: insufficient balance
+4: insufficient balance for callvalue
-5: bad sequence number
+5: [no longer used (previously: bad sequence number, superseded by 14 and 15)]
 6: message format error
+7: cannot deploy at requested address
+8: exceeded tx gas limit
+9: insufficient gas to cover L1 charges
+10: below minimum gas for a tx
+11: gas price too low
+12: no gas to auto-redeem retryable ticket
+13: sender not permitted
+14: sequence number too low
+15: sequence number too high
 255: unknown error

 EVM logs are formatted as an EVM value, as a linked list in reverse order, such as this: (_log3_, (_log2_, (_log1_, (_log0_, () ) ) ) ).
 In this example there are four EVM log items, with the first one being _log0_ and the last being _log3_.
-Each EVM log is structured as an AVM tuple _(address, marshalledData, topic0, topic1, ...)_, with as many topics as are present in that particular EVM log item.
+Each EVM log is structured as an AVM tuple _(address, (dataSize, dataBuffer), topic0, topic1, ...)_, with as many topics as are present in that particular EVM log item.

 ##### Request IDs